Gary

 Jewish Museum in Cheetham Hill as well as Greater Manchester

-collections across the north of England.
-He has held solo exhibitions
+across the north of England.
+He has held solo exhibitions in Europe

-his work has been considered controversial and shocking and
+work has been considered controversial and shocking and has even

-has even been linked with the likes of Damien Hirst and Lucien
+been linked with the likes of Damien Hirst and Lucien Freud.
+At

-Freud.
-At present he stands at the forefront of Manchester Brit
+present he stands at the forefront of Manchester Brit Art and

-Art and is fast becoming one of the most talked about artists
+is fast becoming one of the most talked about artists in the region,

-in the region, and his work is now becoming highly sought after
+and his work is now becoming highly sought after by collectors

-Gary's main passions is helping local charities to raise funds
+main passions is helping local charities to raise funds by donating

-by donating either paintings for auction or by giving a percentage
+either paintings for auction or by giving a percentage of sales

-of sales from his exhibitions to various local charities.
-These
+from his exhibitions to various local charities.
+These include

 The Manchester

-the "Icons" exhibition in aid of children suffering
+"Icons" exhibition in aid of children suffering from

-featuring the harrowing image of moors murderer Myra Hindley.
+the harrowing image of moors murderer Myra Hindley.
+He has also

-He has also just recently won artist of the month for September
+just recently won artist of the month for September and October

 Gary Cartwright